Making Chocolate Covered Strawberries with Children

-So this weekend, when my grandchildren Lila (age 5) and Remy (almost one year old) stayed over, Lila and I took a ride to Stew Leonard’s in Norwalk to see the talking cow, the model railroad train that scoots around the store, the singing lettuce and celery, egg laying chickens and milk cartons.
+So this weekend, when two of my grandchildren ages 5 and almost one stayed over, we took a ride to Stew Leonard’s in Norwalk to see the talking cow, the model railroad train that scoots around the store, the singing lettuce and celery, egg laying chickens and milk cartons.
 And the acrobatic lobsters.
 And other things to keep the kids amused while you shop for corn muffins, green beans and milk.

 We had 4 things to buy but on the way in we saw these fabulous looking local strawberries.
 They looked a thousand times better than the regular boxed, overgrown, tasteless berries that have the texture of wet tissue paper.
 They smelled like cotton candy, the way real strawberries smell.
 We bought two quart size boxes and decided to make chocolate covered strawberries for her Mom and Dad, who were coming back that afternoon.

 We went home with 5 bags full of groceries, including 3 of the 4 things we actually went in for.

 Chocolate Covered Strawberries are among the easiest recipes to make with kids, even a 5 year old.
 And there’s so much to talk about when you’re in the process!